Sneaky Carrier Fees You May NOT Have to Pay

 As rates for services decrease, carriers have been quietly tacking on surcharges and fees.
 These fees can amount to 25% and more, in addition to the taxes and fees the government requires you pay.
 Fees’ names may be misleading.
 Since they fall “below the line,” they appear to be just another one of the many regulatory surcharges and taxes that organizations are required by law to pay.

 Many of these are not government-mandated fees.
 They’re invented by the carriers to generate revenue and increase profits without having to raise rates.

 Over a decade ago, AT&T created their Administrative Expense Fee (“AEF”).
-This past summer, AT&T increased this rate by 50%.
+Recently, AT&T increased this rate by 50%.
 Another Big Three carrier has gone one step further.
 Their Subscriber Line Charge, which almost all carriers charge, is $2.45 per line per month.
 By comparison, AT&T charges less than 27 cents per line per month.
 One health system client changed carriers and found their bill jumped up by $4,000 per month – just in this one fee alone.

 Carriers are banking on organizations looking at rate comparisons only when they’re shopping for services.
 When all carrier-specific charges, methods and procedures are considered, the bidder with the lowest rate may not look as attractive.

 Often when organizations try to question these fees, frontline reps dismiss the concern.
 This may be because they generally don’t have the knowledge to accurately inform the customer.
 Carriers justify these fees by saying that they’re “customary” charges.
 They might even lead you to believe that these fees fall within industry standards – whether they do or not.